Exploring the geometry of supersymmetric double field theory

 The upshot is that one can directly build a covariant curvature tensor

 with $p$ transforming as

 so that only the torsion term survives in \eqref{E:BDFT.R.Lambda}.

 We have just introduced a slew of new degrees of freedom, so we had better be able to constrain the curvature tensor to eliminate them.
-First, we can entirely fix $p_{\ha \hb\, \hc \hd}$ by enforcing that $\cR_{\ha \hb \hc \hd}$ is pairwise symmetric.
-In other words, we choose $p$ so that $R(\omega,h,p)$ is identified with the pairwise symmetrized $\cR(\omega,h)$ curvature.
+First, we can entirely fix $p_{\ha \hb\, \hc \hd}$ by enforcing that $\cR_{\ha \hb \hc \hd}$ is pairwise symmetric where possible.
+That is, we can choose $p$ so that the following conditions hold: